-How to Finance a Prefab ADU in 2026: The 7 Paths, Explained
+Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 | Your situation | First path to compare | The prefab-specific catch | Your next step |